masa-finance/masa-oracle/DOCKER.md

 ENV=test
 ```

-*be sure to use ENV=test to join the masa oracle testnet
+*be sure to use ENV=test to join the masa protocol testnet

 ### 3. Building the Docker Image